-Senior Anthropology Major from Tampa, FL
+Senior Communication Sciences and Disorders Major from Miami, FL

-Sophomore Philosophy Major from Cocoa Beach, FL
+Junior Philosophy Major from Cocoa Beach, FL

 One of the first things I wanted to upon joining St. A’s was to join the music ministry.
 Growing up, I had always been a part of the music ministry at home in Cocoa Beach.
 After playing with the choir a couple times, I found out that there was so much more to do for the community, and became blessed enough to be appointed as Vice President of CSF.

 Really, I don’t have much to say about myself other than give an excerpt from Fulton Sheen’s autobiography,